Vijayan lashes out at Adityanath for remarks against Kerala | Politics

 Vijayan lashes out at Adityanath for remarks against Kerala

-Thats what the people of UP would want, the Kerala Chief Minister said in a tweet.The Chief Minister also tweeted the same in Hindi and tagged his UP counterpart.Slamming Adityanath for his remarks, Satheesan also urged the people of Uttar Pradesh to choose plurality, harmony, inclusive development to medieval bigotry.Dear UP, vote to be like Kerala.
+Therefore, spreading false propaganda against Kerala is one of their main agendas, Vijayan said.Slamming Adityanath for his remarks, opposition leader Satheesan urged the people of Uttar Pradesh to choose plurality, harmony, inclusive development to medieval bigotry.Dear UP, vote to be like Kerala.

 - Country: